 Today Ayub Ogada is regarded as one of the greatest Kenyan artists of all time.
 He was born in 1956 in Mombassa as Job Seda, a descendant of the proud Luo people of western Kenya.
 At six, his parents took him to Chicago, where his father studied medicine.
-Ayub recalls meeting Muhammad Ali (then Cascius Clay), and experiencing the aftermath of American segregation, even as his parents toured college campuses performing Luo music at a time when the term "world music" was unkown in commercial circles.
+Ayub recalls meeting Muhammad Ali (then Cassius Clay), and experiencing the aftermath of American segregation, even as his parents toured college campuses performing Luo music at a time when the term 'world music' was unkown in commercial circles.

 "When I went back to Kenya, Ayub once recalled, I had to relearn my language and some of the vernacular.
 Going to America was a culture shock, but going back to Kenya was another."

 While attending Catholic school in Nairobi, he played in a band called Awengele, and began experimenting with indigenous instruments.
 While in high school and performing in a rock band called Black Savage, he composed Kothbiro, an adaptation of a traditional song that would eventually wind up on his album En Mano Kuoyo.
 Ayub's evident musical talent led to a position at the French Cultural Centre in Nairobi, where he composed modern and traditional music for theatrical productions.

 In the 1970s, Kenya was awash in foreign music: Congolese 'rumba', soul and R&B, jazz, Latin pop, and even country & western.
 Local benga and other guitar-based dance music styles had their followings, but the traditional music of Kenya's more than 30 ethnic groups remained largely confined to villages and private settings.
 "I lived a lot in the city and found it very difficult to have access to traditional music," said Ayub in 1993.
 "Even Europeans have more access.
 An African would be considered suspect: 'Why are you here looking at my tribe?'
 These things were planted in people's minds in the last 100-400 years."